Using iterated local alignment to aggregate trajectory data into a traffic flow map: Local alignment of route segments for flow aggregation

-In Figure~\ref{fig:flow3}(a) is the flow map without any node splitting or node snapping.
-This map has missing intersection nodes, and intersections nodes which are close to each other.
-In Figure~\ref{fig:flow3}(b) is the flow map after node splitting ($S=$ `unary') to add the missing intersections nodes, and then node snapping (with snap tolerance $\varepsilon_S=4$~m).
-The result is that there are fewer road segments with higher flow values.
-Due to the combined action of \code{ST\_SPLITNODE} and \code{ST\_SNAPNODE}, Figure~\ref{fig:flow3}(b) is an improvement over Figures~\ref{fig:flow2}(a--b) and \ref{fig:flow3}(a).
+In Figure~\ref{fig:flow3}(a) are the map matched routes without any node splitting or node snapping.
+There are missing intersection nodes, and there are intersection nodes (solid black circles) which are close to each other.
+In Figure~\ref{fig:flow3}(b) is the flow aggregation after node splitting ($S=$ ``unary'') and then node snapping (with snap tolerance $\varepsilon_S=4$\,m).
+The result is that there are fewer flow segments with higher flow values.
+Due to the combined action of \code{ST\_SPLITNODE} and \code{ST\_SNAPNODE}, Figure~\ref{fig:flow3}(b) is closer to the ideal flow map topology than Figure~\ref{fig:flow3}(a).